|

 in Smethwick (near Birmingham), followed by two years at Hymers College, Hull,

-in 1946 where he was Headmaster of Heanor Grammar School
+in 1946 to serve as Headmaster of Heanor Grammar School

 until he joined Ormskirk Grammar School as its